aion-kimcodeashian/aion-roulette/README.md

 ![Four Animals in a Row](img/readme-image.png)

-This is the repository for the Aion Animal Roulette tutorial!
+This is the repository for the [Aion Animal Roulette Demo](https://aion-roulette.netlify.com)!
 Feel free to clone, fork, change, and do whatever you want to with this repo!
 Everything here is built on top of the [Aion Network](https://aion.network).

 ## Prerequisites